MastermindAIDev/luna-ai/Readme.md

 > For best results, use the model `**hsUltrahdCG_IllEpic [860f6430d8]**` loaded in your WebUI instance.
 > Prompts were designed and tested using this checkpoint for style and consistency.
 ---

+### 🎥 Video Generation (New)

+The videogen.py module allows Luna to create short AI-generated animations using AnimateDiff inside ComfyUI.

+Requirements:
+ComfyUI installed locally and running on http://127.0.0.1:8188

+AnimateDiff workflow JSON placed in prompts/ComfyUI/ (example provided)

+Sufficient VRAM for video generation

+How to Use:
+Make sure ComfyUI is running with AnimateDiff installed.

+Place your workflow JSON (e.g., animatediff_workflow.json) in prompts/ComfyUI/.

+In the Luna UI, click Generate Video.

+The resulting MP4 will appear in generated/videos and in Luna’s video gallery.

 ### 🖼️ Adding Your Own Image Prompts